-Size - When it comes to size, you don't just consider the size of a picnic bench.
-You also have to measure the size of the space you're planning to put the bench in.
-Taking the measurements of your space to a store will help you find the perfect size.
+An Outdoor Furniture Staple.
+When it comes to size, you don't just consider the size of a Picnic Bench.
+You also have to measure the size of the space you're planning to put the bench.
+Taking the measurements of your area to a store will help you find the perfect size.
 Its color will significantly be affected by the material.
 Most wood finishes are either natural, finished, or pre-weathered.
 Some, like those made of pinewood, may be painted.
 If the picnic bench is going to be used a lot for parties, comfort is a must.
 Choosing benches with backrests and armrests will make its users feel comfortable.